amanmibra/VoID/README.md

 # VoID: Voice Identifier

-Classifier to recognize the identity of a speaker Project was done as a part of the AISF hackathon, finalist :D
+Classifier to recognize the identity of a speaker

-www.aisf.co
+Project was done as a part of the AISF hackathon (www.aisf.co), VoID was a finalist :D

 ## Details